Bon Dimanche: supporting the agroecological transition of the dairy industry

 Among them, specialized organic retailers (GSS Bio) such as Biocoop and La Vie Claire, who are competing with general retailers, are in strong demand for organic AND local products, as demonstrated by the latest Naturalia advertising campaign.

-Indeed, the perception of the organic value proposition has been slipping for some time, and is no longer sufficient to convince consumers.
+Indeed, the perceived value proposition of organic food has been slipping for some time, and is no longer enough to convince consumers.

 Consumers are increasingly interested in local products.

 🌿 More than 9 out of 10 French people associate local products with responsible consumption.
-That's 11 points more than "Made in France".
+That's 11 points more than the 'made in France' label.

 📈 41% of French people "often" consume local products.
 With an increase of 8 points, this is the purchasing criterion that saw the biggest rise among all criteria in 2020.